izot/shortstack/README.md

 Product Documentation
 ---------------------

-Please refer to the *ShortStack User's Guide*, contained in the *doc* directory within this repository, for detailed product documentation.
+Please refer to the *ShortStack User's Guide* for detailed product documentation.

 Installation
 ------------

-Clone this repository, then review the installation instructions and other considerations in the *ShortStack Users' Guide*, found in the *doc* directory within this repository.
+Clone this repository, then review the installation instructions and other considerations in the *ShortStack Users' Guide*.

 Change History